okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/xaas/index.md

 ##### Possible errors

-See [Possible common errors](#possible-common-errors) for all XaaS API endpoints.
+See [Possible common errors](#possible-common-errors) for all Identity Sources API endpoints.
 The following are possible errors specific to this endpoint:

 | Error code  | HTTP code    | Description    |
 | ----------- | -----------  | -------------- |